Recipes from Italy

 authentic pastiera napoletana recipe step 20

-Step 20) - At this point, remove the pastry shell and the filling from the refrigerator.
-Pour the filling into the shell and level it out, leaving about 6 mm (¼ inch) of space from the edge.
+Step 20) - Remove the pastry shell and the filling from the refrigerator.
+Pour the ricotta and wheat filling into the shell, spreading it evenly with a spatula.
+Leave about 6 mm (¼ inch) from the edge to allow for slight expansion in the oven.

 authentic pastiera napoletana recipe step 21